d6lts/diff/readme.txt

 TECHNICAL
 -------------------
+- we are comparing the whole node body after it passes through the output filters.
+This is the analogous the chunk of HTML which gets indexed by search.module.
-The PEAR Diff library comes with this module, and powers the comparing of revisions.
+- The PEAR Diff library comes with this module, and powers the comparing of revisions.

 TODO
 -----------------
-Fix an 'off by one' bug when viewing differences Handle custom node types better. currently only looks for changes in $node->body.
-Any ideas?
+gather feedback and then consider using in core.